Gawad-B/Password-Manager/README.md

 A simple password manager app built with Python and Tkinter.

 ## Description
 This project is a graphical password manager that allows you to generate, save, and search for passwords securely.
-Passwords are stored locally in a JSON file, and you can easily copy generated passwords to your clipboard.
+Passwords are stored locally in a JSON file

 ## Features
 - Generate strong, random passwords.